meshula/Nanocolor/README.md

 Colour spaces relative to a particular encoded white (cf. LAB, LUV, etc but also IPT and other spaces optimized for gamut mapping) are out of scope.

-Hybrid Log Gamma encoding is to be discussed as to whether it is in or out of scope.
+Hybrid Log Gamma encoding is out of scope.

 _____